 Learn to Grow Different Crops, Different Ways

-- Learn to manage Production Horticulture; scientifically, profitably and sustainably
+- Learn to manage Production Horticulture; scientifically, profitably and in a sustainable manner

 - Commence studies any time